yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 }
 ```

-This is concept in React known as "conditional rendering".
+This is a concept in React known as "conditional rendering".
 If the value of `displayModal` is set to true, then the element will display on the page.

 It is very useful for many different situations.
 However, one limitation to this approach is that we can't animate the component as it display state is toggled on and off.